The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 Here are a few more reasons why taking the time to write an effective donation receipt will pay off:

-- First impressions are everything.
-When you send a prompt, well-written, moving, and informative receipt, you demonstrate to the donor that you are a well-organized organization that values professionalism.
+• First impressions are everything.
+When you send a prompt, well-written, emotionally moving, and informative receipt, you demonstrate to the donor that you’re a well-organized nonprofit that values professionalism.
 For first-time donors, you want to impress upon them that you value their gift and plan to put it to good use right away.
 By doing so, they have a higher likelihood of giving again.

-- You make it easier for the donor at tax time.
+• You make it easier for the donor at tax time.
 Everyone wants their tax preparation to go smoothly.
-Providing a donation with the date, amount, organization name, and tax identification number clearly identifiable, you make the donor’s life easier.
+By providing a donation with the date, amount, organization name, and tax identification number clearly identifiable, you make the donor’s life easier.

 The Winning Formula for a Flawless Donation Receipt